Official Plan Review

 • Will you improve the architecture and public realm of Missisauga by demanding design excellence for developments?
 Unfortunately, the designs of most of the city's projects are bland & ugly.
 Please fix this!

-Daniel asked almost 4 years ago
+Daniel asked over 4 years ago

 The City’s Official Plan contains many policies related to achieving design excellence for new buildings and public and private spaces in Mississauga.
 These policies will be examined as part of the Official Plan Review process in an effort to improve them where possible.
 Most new multi-unit residential, commercial and institutional buildings in the City undergo a comprehensive design review by urban designers and landscape architects as part of the site plan approval process.
 For more significant development proposals in Mississauga’s Downtown and other high growth areas, applications are further reviewed by the Mississauga Urban Design Advisory Panel.
 Their additional comments are used to improve the site and building design of these projects.
 Staff do have to adhere to provincial legislation, which limits the regulation staff can impose on specific architectural treatments proposed by developers (e.g. materials, colours, architectural style and aesthetics, etc.).